 Cloud Forest of Monteverde:

-One of my favorite places on Earth.
+Monteverde could possibly be one of my favorite places on Earth.
 I could have stayed in Monteverde for a week.
 The climate was much cooler than the rest of Costa Rica in July.
 The Cloud Forest was a jungle dream wrapped in clouds.
-Plant and Wildlife like I had never seen.
-Ferns as big as your rooftop.
+There was plant and wildlife like I had never seen; ferns as big as your rooftop and bugs as bright as neon lights.
 The hostel I stayed in was a warm home that bonded travelers like family.
 I do wish I had accepted the invitation to travel over to La Fortuna to see Volcan Arenal with my hostel mates.
-My wallet got stolen on the bus ride leaving San Jose to the Orosi Valley.
-I always felt like if I had gone North instead of South, that would not have happened.
+Another one of those moments where my ego got in the way and I ignored my intuition.

 Language School in the Orosi Valley: